SYNTHESIS NOTE

 Explores whether memorization in language model reasoning can be localized to specific token sources and which sources dominate error patterns during long generations.

 How should we allocate compute budget at inference time?
 What kind of thing is an LLM really?
-How should researchers navigate LLM reasoning research?
+How do you navigate synthesis across fragmented research topics?

 STIM (Source-aware Token-level Identification of Memorization) argues that memorization in long CoT generations must be identified at the token level, not the sequence level.
 A single faulty token — produced by memorization rather than reasoning — can trigger cascading errors through subsequent steps.
 Existing metrics report a single score for the entire sequence, missing where and why individual tokens go wrong.